THE "TALK THEY HEAR YOU” CAMPAIGN

 They helped disseminate campaign messages via talking points, factsheets, infographics, social media and e-mail templates.
 We also conducted a Webinar for SAMHSA national staff, their partners and stakeholders to explain the campaign distribution tactics and how to access online reports.

-To reach parents and influencers, we deployed a strategic outdoor PSA effort, which resulted in posting outdoor messages in airports, shopping malls and on the Washington Area Metro Transit Authority’s bus and subway system.
-Additionally PSAs were shown on Walmart’s closed-circuit TV screens in 540 of their big-box stores, reaching 39 million monthly shoppers.
+To reach parents and influencers, we deployed a strategic outdoor PSA effort, which resulted in posting outdoor messages in airports, shopping malls and throughout the Washington Area Metro Transit Authority’s bus and subway system.
+Additionally, PSAs were shown on Walmart’s closed-circuit TV screens in 540 of their big-box stores, reaching 39 million monthly shoppers.

-SAMHSA administered a national Web survey to establish baseline attitudes, beliefs, and behaviors linked to underage drinking.
-After the campaign was launched they assessed longitudinal changes in underage drinking prevention behaviors and attitudes over a 3-month period.
+SAMHSA administered a national evaluation survey to establish baseline attitudes, beliefs, and behaviors linked to underage drinking.
+After the campaign was launched, they did a second survey to assess changes in underage drinking prevention behaviors and attitudes.
 Some highlights include: